 In an opinion piece for the Lexington Herald-Leader, Jillean McCommons, who gave an excellent talk about Black banjo player John Homer Walker at the 4th annual African Americans in WNC & Southern Appalachia Conference wrote, “I hope to encourage more African Americans to play the banjo and to see this instrument as a bridge into our rich cultural history.
 I hope to see classrooms of black children learning to play the songs and instruments their ancestors played.
 They played through a terrible era filled with pain.
 They did so with a forceful creativity and virtuosity developed through playing these instruments over centuries.”

 To close, I want to share this moving video of the making of “Mama’s Cryin’ Long” from Songs of Our Native Daughters, an album featuring four Black female banjo players – Rhiannon Giddens, Leyla McCalla, Allison Russell, and Amythyst Kiah – which comes out on February 22 on Smithsonian Folkways Records.
 “Drawing on and reclaiming early minstrelsy and banjo music, these musicians reclaim, recast, and spotlight the often unheard and untold history of their ancestors, whose stories remain vital and alive today.”
-Give yourself time and space to process the pain it will evoke.
+Give yourself time and space to process the emotions it will evoke.

 Spotlighting these upcoming events, find more on the calendar: